CFI 020/2014 GFH Capital Limited v David Lawrence Haigh

 DAVID LAWRENCE HAIGH

-AND UPON reading the relevant material in the case file
+AND UPON reviewing the documents recorded on the Court file

 IT IS HEREBY ORDERED THAT: